Book Purchase Details

-In addition, we are now accepting pre-sale orders for a new Special Edition of the book.
+In addition, we are now taking orders for a new Special Edition of the book.
 In honor of the Saint Louis Climate Summit, we are publishing this special edition of this book, with 100% of the proceeds going to the Center for Environmental Sciences at Saint Louis University to support the summit.
-The special edition is available to ship starting December 12th, 2017.

 About the Book

 In Growing Up with the River, you will meet children from nine generations who grew up along the Missouri River from Hermann to St. Charles.
 You will share in a long list of adventures and observe the changes they see in the river valley including visits from Lewis and Clark and a presidential candidate, the departure of Native Americans, the arrival of German immigrants, steamboats, trains and a TNT factory, and the the creation of the Katy Trail and Missouri’s largest conservation area.
 But the children aren’t the only characters in this story.

 A bur oak tree grows from an acorn to a majestic symbol of this history as it bears witness to many changes in the natural world – the extinction of the beautiful Carolina parakeet that roosted on its branches, the building of levees to control the flooding that covered its roots, the over-hunting and return of wildlife that rest in its shade, and the loss of native plants in the surrounding countryside.

 What hasn’t changed in two centuries is the natural scenic beauty of Missouri River Country and the small river communities.